awstomburge/hlc302-cdk/README.md

 ![Amazon Connect Chat Interface](images/connect-chat.png)

-## Starting the Customers View
+## Starting the Customer's View
 1. Back in Cloud9, type `aws configure` and hit enter until you see it prompt for `Default region name`.
 At the prompt, type `us-east-1` and hit enter until the console prompt returns.
-2. run the script
+2. Run the script
     ```
     sh config_generator.sh
     ```
-3. right click the folder fronend-customer, press download, and then unzip the folder
+3. Right click the folder fronend-customer, press download, and then unzip the folder
-4. once it is unzipped cd into it
+4. Once it is unzipped cd into it
 5. Install, build, and start frontend-customer
     ```
     cd frontend-customer